Wife: Etymology

 A white gold wedding ring and a single-diamond, gold-banded engagement ring.
 In many cultures, wives show their marital status through various symbols.

 The word is of Germanic origin from the Proto-Germanic word wībam, which translates into "woman".
 In Middle English, it had the form wif, and in Old English wīf, "woman or wife".
 It is related to Modern German Weib (woman, female), Danish viv (wife, usually poetic), and Dutch wijf (woman, generally pejorative, cf. bitch).
-The original meaning of the phrase "wife" as simply "woman", unconnected with marriage or a husband/wife, is preserved in words such as "midwife", "goodwife", "fishwife" and "spaewife".
+The original meaning of the phrase "wife" as simply "woman", unconnected with marriage or a husband/wife, is preserved in words such as "midwife", "goodwife", and "spaewife".

 Changes after marriages

 After marriage, it is generally expected in many cultures that a woman will take her husband's surname, though this is not universal.
 A married woman may indicate her marital status in a number of ways: in Western culture, a married woman would commonly wear a wedding ring, but in other cultures, other markers of marital status may be used.
 A married woman is commonly given the title "Mrs", but some married women prefer to be referred to as "Ms", a title which is also used by preference or when the marital status of a woman is unknown.